Meet Fr. Abraham Orapankal, Pastor of St. Matthias

 Letters from Fr.
 Abraham

-- Our Lord Jesus Christ, King of the UniverseDear Friends, I hope we all had a happy and relaxed time for Thanksgiving, with family and friends.
-Thanksgiving has… Read more: Our Lord Jesus Christ, King of the Universe
+- Our Lord Jesus Christ, King of the UniverseDear Friends, We are entering the last week in “Ordinary Time” beginning with the celebration of the Feast of Christ the… Read more: Our Lord Jesus Christ, King of the Universe

-- 33rd Sunday in Ordinary TimeDear Friends, Today is the World Day of the Poor.
-It was established by Pope Francis in his Apostolic Letter,… Read more: 33rd Sunday in Ordinary Time
+- 33rd Sunday in Ordinary TimeDear Friends, Our parishioners doing the “Fall Into Faith” Bible sharing sessions are having a greater understanding of the Word… Read more: 33rd Sunday in Ordinary Time

-- 30th Sunday in Ordinary TimeDear Friends, This week is important for us for various reasons.
-Tuesday is Halloween.
-Wednesday is All Saints Feast.
-Thursday… Read more: 30th Sunday in Ordinary Time
+- 30th Sunday in Ordinary TimeDear Friends, In a few days, we enter some very important events in the church’s calendar.
+All Saints Day is this… Read more: 30th Sunday in Ordinary Time